 Several Facebook groups also provide sage advice about current trail conditions and other information.
 For insider tips on specific hikes or hiking in general check out Washington Hikers and Climbers, PNW Outdoor Women Group, or Canines in the Cascades.

-It would be easy to gather a list of 30 pet-friendly hikes near Seattle, but below you’ll find my favorites for year-round adventures.
+It would be easy to gather a list of 30 excellent dog friendly hiking locations near Seattle, but below you’ll find my favorites for year-round adventures.

-Located in the Issaquah Alps, the 3,100-acre Cougar Mountain park has a network of 36 miles of dog-friendly trails just 15 miles from downtown Seattle.
+Located in the Issaquah Alps, the 3,100-acre Cougar Mountain park has a network of 36 miles of dog friendly hiking trails just 15 miles from downtown Seattle.
 This is a trail runner’s paradise and urban hiker’s dream!

 Originally serving as a food acquisition area for Native American tribes who would forage wild roots, plants, and berries, as well as hunt game, this became a mining area after European settlers arrived, up until the 20th century when logging operations took over.